pixo2000/Apps/Spacer/notes.md

 scan planet to be able to land etc

-sicher ob ich das void so haben will?
+sicher ob ich das void so haben will? -> fix formatting in void file name(scan black hole)

 mission and economy